codex-semantics-library/patricia-tree/README.md

   | G_Addition : int expr * int expr -> int expr
   | G_Equal : 'a expr * 'a expr -> bool expr

-module Expr : PatriciaTree.HeterogeneousKey with type 'a t = 'a expr = struct
+module Expr : PatriciaTree.HETEROGENEOUS_KEY with type 'a t = 'a expr = struct
   type 'a t = 'a expr

   (** Injective, so long as expression are small enough